 After Jesus instructed to make disciples, He went on to say, “Baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.”
 When we have a water baptismal service, we follow these exact instructions.
 However, there is more to this command than just dipping people in water.
 One author, Dallas Willard, said this about water baptism: “Immerse them together in the presence of the Trinity—the Father, the Son, and the Holy Spirit.
 Yes, baptize them in the Name, but, dear friends, that doesn’t just mean getting them wet while you say those Names.
 It means to immerse them in the Reality.”
 The reality of a loving God, the Father, who has reached out from eternity to call humanity into a relationship with himself, with the guidance and the comfort of the Holy Spirit, and with the sacrificial love of Jesus the Savior.
 We want to share with others the reality of God, the fullness of God, in every part of our lives.

 What to teach

 Jesus expounded on the second instruction to “teach all nations” by saying, “Teaching them to observe all things whatsoever I have commanded you.”
 This directive is not very complicated.
 We are to teach others to do what Jesus told us to do.
 At the Apostolic Faith, we teach Pentecostal holiness doctrine.
 We tell people they can be saved from their sins and live victoriously.
 Then they can be sanctified wholly and have their inner motives purified.
-Sanctified believers can be filled with the Holy Spirit, evidenced by speaking in a language they never learned, being endued with power for service.
+Sanctified believers can be filled with the Holy Spirit—endued with power for service—evidenced by speaking in a language they never learned.
 These experiences are the foundation for what we teach, and find their basis in what Jesus taught and lived.